 How long do I need to serve for?

-Jury service usually lasts around 10 days but can sometimes take longer.
+Jury service usually lasts around 10 working days but can sometimes take longer.
 If a case is expected to last for an extended amount of time, you will be notified in advance.

 Will I be forced to take time off work?

-Since 2005, it has been illegal to punish someone due to their involvement in Jury Service.
-If you have been treated unfairly (such as denied promotion or dismissed) you have the right to challenge this.
+It is illegal to punish someone for their involvement in jury service.
+If you have been treated unfairly (such as denied promotion or dismissed) you can challenge this at employment tribunal.

-You should inform your employer that you have received a Jury Summons as soon as possible and make arrangements for your expected absence from work.
+You should inform your employer that you have received a jury summons as soon as possible and make arrangements for your expected absence from work.
 This will help avoid any problems for both you and your employer.

-I can’t afford to leave work for Jury Service?
+I can’t afford to leave work for jury service

-Can I opt out of Jury Service?
+Can I opt out of jury service?

-You are also exempt from Jury Service if you have served on a jury within two years prior to the date of a Jury Summons.
+You are also exempt from jury service if you have served on a jury within two years prior to the date of a jury summons.